haszari/PhraseSyncPlugins/readme.md

 Insert the appropriate plugin in the track, and use the channel/variation parameter to switch.

 The variation will only switch on phrase boundaries, so changes happen in sync.
 For example, you could switch from a "drop" beat pattern to a "break", or chorus to verse.
-There's another parameter for phrase length (4 - 64 beats).

 ## Controller motion
 - `ControllerMotion.vst3` allows you to animate 4 MIDI CC values towards a target value.